jhauraw/jhaurawachsman.com/content/posts/tibetan-buddhism-seed-syllable-visualization-images.md

 Encoding: *thigle*, the rainbow body, and spheres of rainbow light.

 **Vajra Midpoint**, **Bindu**, and **Emptiness**: The *vajra* (tib: rdo rje) is a symbol, like the rings, which can consume an entire lifetime (or more) of study.
 Focusing on Tibetan Buddhism and the esoteric viewpoint, the *vajra* is a symbol of an adamantine state of existence and embodies emptiness (skrt: shunyata).
 The center of the *vajra* represents the Null state, where *Samsara* emerges, regenerates, and disintegrates.
-On the one side of the *vajra* is Phenomena, and on the other is Noumena.
+On one side of the *vajra* is Phenomena, and on the other is Noumena.

 The Sanskrit teachings around the word *bindu*, the point or dot at which creation begins, and the starting place of the mandala, is another way to approach this metaphysical imagery.